not2cleverdotme/Dockerfiles/README.md

 - Trusted PowerShell Gallery and NuGet provider
 - Core PowerShell modules: Az, Pester, SqlServer, PSReadLine, AzureAD
 - .NET SDK (LTS) installed via official dotnet-install
-- Git for Windows installed and on PATH

 This image is intended for Windows hosts using Windows containers (Hyper‑V or process isolation).
 It is not for Linux hosts.